Category Archives: appetizer

 Trois Fromages L’oignon Doux Tartlettes on FoodistaTrois Fromages L’oignon Doux Tartlettes

 Just the hint of a warm Spring day in my home here in Nashville brings people out of their Winter hiding and into the brilliant sunshine.
-On a beautiful day such as today, you’ll spot people gathering on front porches or in backyards, passing around a beloved family recipe and sharing a favorite beverage.
+On a beautiful day such as today, you’ll spot people gathering on front porches or in backyards, passing around a plateful of some beloved family recipe or sharing a favorite beverage.
+I may have romanticized this a bit, but Spring and Summer will do that to a girl.

-One of my favorite summer time treats is a healthy bowl of homemade salsa… not just because it’s chock full of fresh ingredients like cilantro, summer tomatoes, spicy jalapeño peppers and sweet Vidalia onions.
+One of my favorite summer-time treats is a healthy bowl of my homemade salsa… not just because it’s chock full of fresh ingredients like cilantro, summer tomatoes, spicy jalapeño peppers and sweet Vidalia onions.
 But because it’s a social dish.
-I served this just last night at a grill-out and it became the ‘watering hole’… where everyone gathered to scoop chipfuls of chunky goodness as they caught up on each other’s lives.
-This particular recipe has a couple of unusual ingredients for salsa… a touch of Indian curry for heat and red roasted bell peppers for sweet.
-If you keep some of these ingredients onhand… it’s a quick and easy way to bring people together and keep them coming back.
+I served this just last night at a grill-out and it became the ‘watering hole’… where everyone gathered to scoop chip-fulls of chunky goodness as they caught up on each others lives.
+This particular recipe has a couple of unusual ingredients for salsa… a touch of Indian curry for heat and roasted red bell peppers for sweet.
+If you keep some of these ingredients on-hand… it’s a quick and easy way to bring people together and keep them coming back.

 Ingredients